 TRS Georgia is a defined benefit plan, meaning your pension is based on a formula using your years of service and average salary, not market performance.
 Unlike a 401(k) or 403(b), your contributions and those from your employer (state and school systems) fund a pool that pays your pension.
 Thus, it’s a stable foundation for your future.

-Your TRS pension is more than a number; it’s the foundation for your retirement freedom.
+Your TRS pension is more than a number; it’s one of the foundations for your choices in retirement.

 Who is Covered by TRS?